furti/FreeCAD-Lithophane/README.md

 3D Printers have a finite resolution on the Z Axis.
 The best my printer can print are layers of 0.1 mm in height.
 Based on the color of a pixel we can end up with a point at 0.05324 mm in Z direction.
 The 3D Printer is not able to print this.
 So we shift the point up or down to the nearest multiple of the given layer height.

 This value should be set to the layer height you select in your slicer software.
+It can be set to 0 to get the raw height values based on the color information.

 **Nozzle Size**

 The nozzle of the 3D Printer defines how wide a line the printer prints will end up.
 Based on the image size we might end up with a huge amount of points, that might be impossible to handle for FreeCAD.
 Based on the dpi settings we might end up with points every 0.0something mm in X and Y direction.
 So we calculate the average of all the points in a `Nozzle Size`x`Nozzle Size` area to reduce the number of points drastically.

 This value should match the nozzle size of your 3D Printer.
+It can be set to 0 to get the raw pixel data without averaging neightbour pixels.
+As said before.
+This can freeze your FreeCAD installation for a long time or crash it.

 **Path**